 If a child is a visual learner, the same thing happens.
 I would teach them visually.
 I’d find something that works for them and they go, “Oh, I get it.
 That’s just really helpful.”
 But I would continue to verbalize, at the same time.

 If the building helps your child the most, maybe lean a little bit that way, when you’re emphasizing the new material.
 If verbalization is helpful, great.
 But most math that children are going to see is going to be written, and that’s why you need to take this, verbalize it, and illustrate it.
 Whichever one of these is going to help you the most, great, and maybe your child learns better.
 We have a family where I live, and they’re a singing family; they make songs out of everything, whether they’re studying geography, grammar skills, etc., and it seems to work for them.
-You might have a family that you can’t do anything with, unless there’s some kind of a story.
+You might have a family that you can’t do anything with unless there’s some kind of a story.
 For example, one of the facts that I teach, I learned from a boy named Josh, who said, “I ate and ate ’til I was sick on the floor.
 8×8 is 64.”
-I wish I could make a poem up, and I spent hours one day trying to think of poetry for 7×7, 7×6, some of the hardest facts that you teach, and didn’t some up with anything.
+I wish I could make a poem up, and I spent hours one day trying to think of poetry for 7×7, 7×6, some of the hardest facts that you teach, and didn’t come up with anything.
 If you can think of little mnemonics or poems for math that really works for you, post them in the comments.

 Memorizing Math Facts Video

 Let me just show how we teach in a short 19-minute video; I’m going to go through the addition facts.